13 Best Kontakt Libraries for All Categories 2026

 • Nearly 100 Tempo-Synced Rhythmic Pedals

-Rhythmic Pedals provide nearly 100 tempo-synced loops ranging from delicate ostinatos to aggressive hybrid sequences.
-You can craft complex driving rhythms without manually sequencing every hit, and tempo-sync maintains rhythmic coherence with your DAW’s BPM.
+Rhythmic Pedals offer almost 100 tempo-synced loops, from gentle ostinatos to intense hybrid patterns.
+You can build complex, driving rhythms without having to program every note, and the tempo-sync keeps everything in time with your DAW.

 • Melodic Motifs as Harmonic Layers